WalterPlinge/odin-graphics-playground/opengl/README.md

 - Setup - setting up OpenGL with SDL2 or GLFW3
 - VAO - setting up a vertex buffer to hold a rectangle
+- VAO Index - setting up a vertex buffer to be indexed when drawn
 - Shaders - setting up a shader program to colour a rectangle